wgxcodersdc/front-end-community/first-timers-guides/first_timers_javascript_guide.md

 }
 ```

 Functions are the heart and soul of JavaScript but are still quite complicated!
-Whole books have been devoted just to explaining functions in JavaScript.
+Whole books have been devoted to explaining functions in JavaScript.
 Do not get discouraged if you do not understand JavaScript functions yet - they take practice.
 Right now it's more important to know function syntax and that they are used to repeat blocks of code.

 ## Extras